-Wouldn’t it be kinda cool to be famous enough that when someone refers to you by first name that everyone automatically knows who they’re talking about?
-Ina…Julia…Giada…Emeril.
+Wouldn’t it be cool to be famous enough that when someone refers to you by first name that everyone automatically knows who they’re talking about?
+Ina, Julia, Giada, Emeril.

 I started my food blog in May.
-My Facebook posts were commonly scrumptous teaser titles of what I was preparing for dinner.
+My Facebook posts were commonly scrumptious teaser titles of what I was preparing for dinner.
 Kind of a “here kitty kitty” to all of my friends.
 Finally someone suggested that I start a blog.
 What?
 I had never read a blog, didn’t know anything about them.
 Well, it didn’t take me long to get hooked.
 The most pleasant surprise in my new world of blogging is finding so many interesting people who open up their kitchens and their lives to us with similar interests – everyday cooking and life.

 And see, I’m calling them by first name, have never met them, but feel like I know them better than a few of my neighbors.
 I find this much more enjoyable and personal than cooking along with Giada in her perfect kitchen with a view of the perfect beach, with her perfect husband and her perfect friends.
 Don’t get me wrong, I love Ina, a huge fan, I Tivo and watch Giada and have saved many of her recipes.
 But now a days I’m much more likely to test a pizza recipe that Vickie in Montana posted rather than something I’ve recently seen on television or read in a magazine.
 Much more personal, much more fun and easier to relate to.

 I hardly ever buy bottled dressings anymore.
 Years ago, I discovered that one can lead a perfectly normal life without a bottle of Wishbone in the refrigerator.
 Homemade dressings are so easy, so delicious and so fresh and most will keep in the fridge for about a week and sometimes longer.

-- 3 Tbs Champagne vinegar
+- 3 Tablespoons Champagne vinegar

-- ½ tsp Dijon mustard
+- 1/2 teaspoon Dijon mustard

-- ½ tsp minced fresh garlic
+- 1/2 teaspoon minced fresh garlic

-- 1 extra-large egg yolk*, at room temperature
+- 1 extra-large egg yolk* at room temperature

-- ¾ tsp kosher salt
+- 3/4 teaspoon kosher salt

 - 1/2 teaspoon sugar

-- ¼ tsp freshly ground black pepper
+- 1/4 tablespoon freshly ground black pepper

-- ½ cup good olive oil
+- 1/2 cup good olive oil

 - Salad greens or mesclun mix for 6 to 8 people